Students, faculty, and alumni at the 40th anniversary reunion of Women in Physics at Cornell .

 • Vera Rubin

-1951 Vera Rubin earned her Master's degree in Astronomy from Cornell.
+In 1951 Vera Rubin earned her Master's degree in Astronomy from Cornell.
 Famous for her work confirming the existence of dark matter, Vera was also the first woman to legally use the Palomar Observatory in 1965.

 • Millie (Spiewack) Dresselhous

-Millie (Spiewack) Dresselhous spends time as a postdoc at Cornell (1958-1960) before going on to become the first female tenured professor at MIT (1968) and the first president of the American Physical Society (1984).
-She was also the winner of many awards including National Medal of Science, the Oersted Medal, Presidential Medal of Freedom, the Enrico Fermi Award, and the Kavli Prize.
+Millie (Spiewack) Dresselhous spent time as a postdoc at Cornell (1958-1960) before going on to become the first female tenured professor at MIT (1968) and the first president of the American Physical Society (1984).
+She was also the winner of many awards including National Medal of Science, the Oersted Medal, the Presidential Medal of Freedom, the Enrico Fermi Award, and the Kavli Prize.
 In 2015, she became the first female to receive the IEEE Medal of Honor.
-In 2017 she was featured in this GE add promoting women in STEM
+In 2017 she was featured in this GE add promoting women in STEM.

 • Barbara Hope Cooper